faezeamin/minpypack-forkedFromRohan/README.md

  Using `pip` to install codes as a package locally is a clean solution.
 It also promotes better practices for eventually releasing codes.
 This repository is a minimal package showing how to structure code, write the setup file and complete the installation with pip in any local environment:

 The parent `minpypack` directory contains a subfolder with the same name that contains all codes to use in multiple environments.
 The `setup.py` file contains installation instructions used by `pip`.
+For reference, this is the [flat-layout packaging style](https://setuptools.pypa.io/en/latest/userguide/package_discovery.html#flat-layout)

 ```bash
 #minpypack directory structure: